 Stone cutting: Cumbrian Stone

 M&E installations : JJ Group

-The Fratry Project is going ahead with real purpose and skill thanks to the hard work of all the Cathedral staff and our volunteers, and to the exceptional Project Team.
-Fantastic generosity underlies all that we have been able to do so far.
-We hope you will join us in supporting this significant development and ambitious transformation, not only for the Cathedral but for the city and county.
+The Fratry Project has been made purpose thanks to the hard work of all the Cathedral staff and our volunteers, the support of all our donors and to the exceptional Project Team.
+We hope you will enjoy this significant development and ambitious transformation, not only for the Cathedral but for the city and county.

 What is the Fratry?

 In medieval times the Fratry building was the dining hall of the Cathedral Priory.
 Over the intervening 800-or-so years it has been used as a kitchen, a place of worship, an arsenal for the King’s Army, a Civil War storeroom, a chapter house, a brewery and granary, a barn and a library.